Back to ArticlesNewsletterLinkedinArticles RSS

 I live in Cardiff, Wales.
 It's a city big enough to have plenty to do but small enough to get around easily.
 It's also a short drive from the coast, the mountains and other areas of interest, too so it's pretty handy to have as a base.

-Enter your email address and be the first to hear about new coaching opportunities, upcoming Craft+Work events, recently published articles, and links to useful resources.
+Enter your email address and be the first to hear about new marketing services and coaching opportunites, upcoming Craft+Work events, recently published articles, and links to useful resources.

 My newsletter is 100% free and you can unsubscribe at any time.
 Read previous issues.

-This is the web site of Keir Whitaker — I'm a UK-based coach and event host working with founders and solo entrepreneurs running digital and creative businesses.
+This is the web site of Keir Whitaker — I'm a UK-based marketing consultant, coach and advisor and founder of event series Craft+Work.

 Fancy a chat?
 Book a free consultation with me and let's talk about how I can help you and your business.